AlexsLemonade/refinebio-docs/docs/main_text.md

 Note that tximport is applied at the _experiment-level_ rather than to single samples.
 For additional information, see the [tximport Bioconductor page](http://bioconductor.org/packages/release/bioc/html/tximport.html), the [tximport tutorial _Importing transcript abundance datasets with tximport_](http://bioconductor.org/packages/release/bioc/vignettes/tximport/inst/doc/tximport.html), and [Soneson, Love, and Robinson. _F1000Research._ 2015.](http://dx.doi.org/10.12688/f1000research.7563.1).

-TODO: Caveats for samples that are part of multiple experiments?

 ## Submitter processed  ![submitter-processed-badge](https://user-images.githubusercontent.com/15315514/44549307-b2621600-a6ee-11e8-9ef4-17b81d7728fd.png)

 Sometimes raw data for a sample is either unavailable at the source repository or exists in a form that we can not process.